mozilla/django-jobvite/README.rst

 License
 -------
-This software is licensed under the `MPL/GPL/LGPL tri-license`_.
+This software is licensed under the BSD License.
 For more information, read the file ``LICENSE``.

-.. _MPL/GPL/LGPL tri-license: http://www.mozilla.org/MPL/